-- 1. Courses numbered below 100. - Certain courses numbered 100 or above, such as Parent Education, Continuing Education and English as a Second Language.
-(These are not normally transferable; consult with your advisor for more information.) - 3.
-Courses that are listed in the Restricted Transfer Course List (see Degree Programs: Academic Transfer) beyond the 15-credit limit.
+- 1. Courses numbered below 100. - 2.
+Certain courses numbered 100 or above, such as Parent Education and Continuing Education (These are not normally transferable; consult with your advisor for more information.) - 3.
+Courses that are listed in the Restricted Transfer Course List (see Degree Programs).